BuilderIO/builder/packages/sdks/docs/DEVELOP.md

 SERVER_NAME=svelte,react,nuxt yarn nx test:e2e @sdk/tests
 ```

+For convenience, there are `yarn nx e2e:run:*` commands that you can use to build and run the tests for a specific SDK.

 ### Debug tests

 By adding the `--debug` flag (e.g. `yarn nx e2e @e2e/svelte --debug`), you can run the tests in a browser window with an interactive Playwright.
 This is useful for debugging.